Hyperbaric Oxygen Therapy for Ulcerative Colitis Flares

 Open to people ages 18 years and up

-- Hospitalized patients with known or newly diagnosed moderate to severe ulcerative colitis (as defined by the Mayo score ≥6) with the additional following criteria:
+- Hospitalized patients with known or newly diagnosed moderate to severe ulcerative colitis (as defined by the Mayo score ≥6)

 - Consented within the first 48 hours of initiating IV steroids